Clinical Informatics, Data Science and Artificial Intelligence Pathway

 Curriculum Overview

 Learning will be done through a mix of didactics, self-paced exercises, regular group sessions, and participation in real life informatics/data science experiences.
-At the end of the course, learners should come away with a basic understanding of the fields of Clinical Informatics and Data Science, and have practiced some basic data science related skills.
+At the end of the course, learners should come away with a basic understanding of the fields of Clinical Informatics, Data Science, and Artificial Intelligence and have practiced some basic data science related skills.
 The course is also a great way to meet and interact with local informatics faculty, who can potentially provide additional long-term mentorship and project work:

 The longitudinal curriculum will have limited seating and learners are expected to complete 20-40 hours of coursework over the year.
 There will be some required activities that can be done in your free time.
 In addition, the learner has to obtain a certain number of “points” in order to obtain the certificate.
 Points can be obtained through a variety of activities that the learner can choose from (e.g. local, regional, national informatics webinars/lectures, attending monthly check-ins, UCSF informatics meetings, taking data science courses, going to conferences, interviewing faculty members, etc).